-- Art – with coursework from the School of Art, Architecture + Design
+- Art – with coursework from the Media School and the School of Art, Architecture + Design

-- Game Design Theory – with coursework from the Department of Economics, the Department of Mathematics, the Department of Statistics, the Department of Political Science, and the School of Informatics, Computing and Engineering
+- Game Design Theory – with coursework from the Media School, Department of Economics, Department of Mathematics, Department of Statistics, Department of Political Science, and the School of Informatics, Computing and Engineering

-- Games in Mind – with coursework from the Cognitive Science Program and the Department of Psychological and Brain Sciences
+- Games and Mind – with coursework from the Media School, Cognitive Science Program and the Department of Psychological and Brain Sciences

 - Management, Advertising and Public Relations – with coursework from the Media School

-- Programming – with coursework from the School of Informatics, Computing and Engineering
+- Programming – with coursework from the Media School and the School of Informatics, Computing and Engineering

 - Sound – with coursework from the Media School and the Jacobs School of Music